OCDO/cmso-ontology/README.md

 ## Acknowledgements

-This work is supported by the [NFDI-Matwerk](https://nfdi-matwerk.de/) consortia.
+This work is supported by the [NFDI-Matwerk](https://nfdi-matwerk.de/) consortia.(Deutsche Forschungsgemeinschaft (DFG) - Projektnummer 460247524)